swiftlang/swift-evolution/proposals/NNNN-extension-macros.md

 Extension macros can only be attached to the primary declaration of a nominal type; they cannot be attached to typealias or extension declarations.

-Extensions are only valid at the top-level.
-When an extension macro is applied to a nested type:
+Swift only allows `extension` declarations at the top level in a file.
+Despite this, extension macros can be applied to a nested type:

 ```swift
 @attached(extension, conformances: MyProtocol, names: named(requirement))